|

 Dr. Bruce Paster (bpaster@forsyth.org),

-is the director of FOMC and Dr. George Chen
+Dr. George Chen

 |